 So many things run through your mind when you’re first diagnosed with prostate cancer.
-Here’s how to have a heart-to-heart conversation with your doctor about treatment.
+Here’s how to have a honest conversation with your doctor.

 There's no one diet that's best for prostate cancer.
 But healthy eating habits can make a difference in your condition.